Article 1: Organizational Structure and Statement of Purpose

 Section 9-1: Principles

-YDM is committed to equality of opportunity for everyone, and is dedicated to working actively to involve people of all backgrounds in YDM, the Democratic Party, and the political process.
+YDMA is committed to equality of opportunity for everyone, and is dedicated to working actively to involve people of all backgrounds in YDMA, the Democratic Party, and the political process.

 Section 9-2: Hiring Policy